otobongfp/otobongfp/README.md

 Passionate about helping people to build the world we need.

 ## Researching & Building...
-I am currently tinkering with Technologies that sustain the backbone of our civilization.
-Web, Blockchain and the Cloud.
+Web, Blockchain, and the Cloud.
+Interested in how technology can improve finance, climate and human conditions.

 ## 🛠 Languages and Tools:
 <p align="center">